-On December 9, 1999, Mayor Rendell signed an ordinance amending Philadelphia's realty transfer tax.
+On December 8, 2016, the Philadelphia City Counsel signed an ordinance amending Philadelphia's realty transfer tax.
 The most important new provision is designed to shut down the perceived loophole for "89/11" transactions.
-Other provisions expand the definition of "real estate company" for purposes of the City's transfer tax and further restrict the exclusion for mortgage foreclosures.
-These new provisions are effective for transactions taking place on or after July 1, 2000, so there is a limited window of opportunity to take advantage of the old rules.
+Other provisions expand the definition of "real estate company" for purposes of the City's transfer tax and further restrict the use of computed value.
+These new provisions are effective for transactions taking place on or after July 1, 2017.

-Buyers and sellers of Philadelphia real estate must contend with a 4% realty transfer tax.
-This tax consists of a 3% Philadelphia tax and a 1% State tax.
-The realty transfer tax applies not only to direct transfers of real estate, but also to transfers of 90% or more of the interests in a "real estate company" within a three year period.
+Buyers and sellers of Philadelphia real estate had to contend with a 4% realty transfer tax.
+This tax consisted of a 3% Philadelphia tax and a 1% State tax.
+The realty transfer tax applied not only to direct transfers of real estate, but also to transfers of 90% or more of the interests in a "real estate company" within a three year period.
 A typical partnership formed to hold commercial real estate generally would be considered a real estate company for this purpose.

 The expansion of the realty transfer tax to transfers of interests in real estate companies, combined with the excessive level of tax imposed by the City of Philadelphia, inevitably spurred the popularity of so-called "89/11" transactions in cases where real estate was held in partnership form.
 In a typical 89/11 transaction, the partners of a real estate partnership would sell 89% of the interests in the partnership and agree to sell the remaining 11% interest after three years had passed.
 In its most aggressive form, the selling partners would sell 99% (or more) of partnership profits and 89% of partnership capital at the initial closing and, therefore, would receive nearly all of the consideration up front.

 Philadelphia's new ordinance seeks to close the loophole for 89/11 transactions.
-Under the new provision, a 90% change in ownership will be deemed to have occurred if, within three years of one or more prior transfers, the owners of the real estate company enter into a "legally binding commitment" to transfer the remaining interests in the company (or a sufficient interest to cross the 90% change in control threshold).
+It has changed the ownership interest that will trigger the transfer tax from 90% to 75% with a six year waiting period.
+[Philadelphia Code 19-1405.]
+Under the new provision, a 75% change in ownership will be deemed to have occurred if, within six years of one or more prior transfers, the owners of the real estate company enter into a "legally binding commitment" to transfer the remaining interests in the company (or a sufficient interest to cross the 75% change in control threshold).
 The City takes the position that the tax will be triggered when the legally binding commitment is entered into, not when the remaining interest in the real estate company is actually transferred.
-Although this interpretation accelerates the time transfer tax is due, it also means that taxpayers who structure 89/11 transactions prior to the July 1, 2000 effective date should not be taxed, even if the second leg of the transaction is not consummated until after the effective date.
+Although this interpretation accelerates the time transfer tax is due, it also means that taxpayers who structure 89/11 transactions prior to the July 1, 2017 effective date should not be taxed, even if the second leg of the transaction is not consummated until after the effective date.

 The expanded definition of real estate company appears to have been motivated by a desire to prevent the "stuffing" of partnerships and other entities with other types of tangible assets in order to avoid real estate company status.
 Stuffing transactions are not nearly as useful as 89/11 transactions, so this change will likely not have a large impact.